-- Battery
+- · Battery

 - · Keyboard and RAM shield

 - Memory card

 - Bottom case

 - Bottom shield

 - DC-in board

 - Top case

 - Top shield

 - Modem

 - · AirPort Extreme/Bluetooth card

 - · Display module

-- · Display rear housing
+- Display rear housing

 1. Note the placement of tape on the display shield.
+Unless you need to remove the tape for other procedures, do not disturb the tape.